zenika-open-source/immutadot/docs/_pages/index.md

 ## Getting started

-A fast overview of immutad●t's features is available in the [Getting started](/GETTING_STARTED.html) guide.
+A fast overview of immutadot's features is available in the [Getting started](/GETTING_STARTED.html) guide.